-On July 22, 2004, Alan I. Greenstein purchased 750,000 shares of the Company's Common Stock from each of William K. Steiner and Michael S. Steiner.
-Contemporaneously therewith, these three stockholders entered into a Stockholders Agreement (the "Stockholders Agreement") pursuant to which William K. and Michael S. Steiner (together with any transferees to whom either of them transfers Shares, as defined below, to the extent of the Shares so transferred, collectively, the "Steiner Family Stockholders") and Mr. Greenstein (together with any transferee to whom he transfers Shares, to the extent of the Shares so transferred, collectively, the "Greenstein Stockholders") have agreed, except to the extent otherwise agreed from time to time by (a) the holders of a majority of the Shares held by the Greenstein Stockholders and (b) the holders of a majority of the Shares held by the Steiner Family Stockholders, to vote the 1,510,477, 1,510,477 and 1,500,000 shares of the

-Company's' Common Stock currently own of record by William K. Steiner, Michael S. Steiner and Mr. Greenstein, respectively (collectively the "Shares"), to elect as directors of the Company (x) one designee as may be selected by the holders of a majority of the Shares held by the Greenstein Stockholders and (y) such other designees as may be selected by the holders of a majority of the Shares held by the Steiner Family Stockholders.
+William K. Steiner, Michael S. Steiner and Alan I. Grunspan are parties to a Stockholders Agreement, dated July 22, 2004 (the "Stockholders Agreement"), pursuant to which William K. and Michael S. Steiner (together with any transferees to whom either of them transfers Shares, as defined below, to the extent of the Shares so transferred, collectively, the "Steiner Family Stockholders") and Mr. Greenstein (together with any transferee to whom he transfers Shares, to the extent of the Shares so transferred, collectively, the "Greenstein Stockholders") have agreed, except to the extent otherwise agreed from time to time by (a) the holders of a majority of the Shares held by the Greenstein Stockholders and (b) the holders of a majority of the Shares held by the Steiner Family Stockholders, to vote the 1,760,477, 1,760,477 and 1,000,000 shares of the Company's Common Stock currently own of record by William K. Steiner, Michael S. Steiner and Mr. Greenstein, respectively (collectively the "Shares"), to elect as directors of the Company (x) one designee as may be selected by the holders of a majority of the Shares held by the Greenstein Stockholders and (y) such other designees as may be selected by the holders of a majority of the Shares held by the Steiner Family Stockholders.
 Should any designee of the Greenstein Stockholders or the Steiner Family Stockholders resign, determine not to seek re-election to the Company's Board of Directors, be removed from office, die, become incapacitated or otherwise cease to serve on the Board, and should such designee not be replaced by the Board with the a designee recommended to the Board by the stockholder group who designated the director being replaced, or should such designee's term of office expire, the parties to the Stockholders Agreement are to take all such action as may be permitted under the Company's Certificate of Incorporation or By-laws and laws of its state of incorporation to promptly call a special or other meeting of stockholders of the Company and vote, or execute a written consent, to elect as the successor to such former director a person designated by the holders of a majority of the Shares held by the stockholder group whose designee is to be replaced.
 The Stockholders Agreement is to terminate on the earliest to occur of (i) the date agreed to in writing by the owners of record of a majority of the Shares and (ii) the liquidation of the Company or the Company's merger with, or sale of substantially all of its assets to, or another change in control transaction with, another entity that is approved by the Board, following which transaction or series of transactions the stockholders of the Company immediately prior to the first of such transactions do not own more than 50% of the outstanding voting power of the resulting entity at the effective date of the last of such transactions.
 The slate of nominees proposed in this Proxy Statement to serve as directors was approved by each of William K. Steiner, Michael S. Steiner and Alan I. Greenstein.